Rahat Kazmi

 Rahat Kazmi (راحت کاظمی) is a Pakistani actor, screenwriter, TV news presenter anchorman, and an academician.
-He has worked in several TV serials for PTV such as 1967's Mayaar, 1974's Qurbatain aur Faaslay and 1976's Pakistan's first coloured and classical serial Parchaiyan.
-Later, he worked in PTV's many other TV dramas such as 1980's Teesra Kinara (that he himself wrote based on Ayn Rand's The Fountainhead), 1980's Ehsaas, and 1985's Dhoop Kinare.
+He has worked in several TV serials for PTV such as in 1967 with Mayaar, rose to prominence in 1974 with Qurbatain aur Faaslay (an adaptation of Turgenev's 1862 novel Fathers and Sons) and also starred in 1976 with Pakistan's first coloured and classical serial Parchaiyan.
+Later, he worked in PTV's many other TV dramas such as in 1980 with Teesra Kinara (that he himself wrote based on Ayn Rand's 1943 novel The Fountainhead), the same year with Ehsaas, and in 1987 with Dhoop Kinare.

 Early life and education

-Rahat Kazmi was born in Shimla, on 30 June 1946.
+Rahat Kazmi was born in Shimla, on 30 June 1944.
 Rahat's father was a lawyer by profession, and he wanted his son to follow his footsteps.
 Rahat completed his high school education in Rawalpindi from Gordon College.
 He successfully completed and received his law degree (LLB) in Lahore.
 Additionally, Rahat received his master's degree in political science from Government College University, Lahore and a master's degree in English literature from Punjab University.

 Career

-He worked for Pakistan Television Network and appeared in famous drama serials such as Qurbatein aur Faslay, Teesra Kinara, Parchayian, Dhoop Kinaray, Raghon mein andhera, Ehsas, Zikar hay kayi saal ka, Nangay Paon, Saraab and others.
-Currently Rahat is working as an administrative director for L'ecole for Advanced Studies (LAS), an academic institute in Karachi.
+He worked for Pakistan Television Network and appeared in famous drama serials such as Qurbatein Aur Faslay, Teesra Kinara, Parchayian, Dhoop Kinaray, Raghon Mein Andhera, Ehsas, Zikar Hay Kayi Saal Ka, Nangay Paon, Saraab and others.
 He also teaches English Literature and Drama to A-level students at LAS, Karachi.
 Rahat Kazmi is also a director at the National Academy of Performing Arts.
 He has previously taught at Avicenna School and Hamdard University (Clifton Campus, Karachi) in 2001.
+Currently Rahat is working as an administrative director for L'ecole for Advanced Studies (LAS), an academic institute in Karachi.